 Unemployment Rate in Germany averaged 5.52 percent from 1949 until 2021, reaching an all time high of 11.50 percent in April of 1950 and a record low of 0.40 percent in March of 1966.
 This page provides the latest reported value for - Germany Unemployment Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Germany Unemployment Rate - data, historical chart, forecasts and calendar of releases - was last updated on March of 2021.

-Unemployment Rate in Germany is expected to be 4.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Unemployment Rate in Germany to stand at 4.00 in 12 months time.
-In the long-term, the Germany Unemployment Rate is projected to trend around 3.60 percent in 2021 and 3.40 percent in 2022, according to our econometric models.
+Unemployment Rate in Germany is expected to be 5.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Unemployment Rate in Germany to stand at 4.20 in 12 months time.
+In the long-term, the Germany Unemployment Rate is projected to trend around 3.40 percent in 2022, according to our econometric models.